cestoon/CRN_Project2/README.md

 - Checking that conditionals only appear after a comparison (not in the same step)
 - Checking for cyclical dependencies within steps
-- Checking that all species/variables used have been defined either as
+- Checking that all species/variables used have been defined either as (Doesn't seem to actually be a restriction. see Fig 9 for example of it being broken)
   - an initial concentrations (concS)
   - the result of a module or reaction in the same or a previous step
 - Check the restrictions of the modules are satisfied